Rodrigo-Lucenaa/clone_repositorio_Shell/README.md

 3- ./clone_repositorio.sh

-<h3>The repositories-git folder will be created with the user's public repositories </h3>
+<h3>The repositorios-git folder will be created with the user's public repositories </h3>